jwodder/pyrepo/README.rst

 --tox, --no-tox         Whether to run ``tox`` on the project before building;
                         default: ``--no-tox``.

                         This option can be set via the configuration file.

---sign-assets, --no-sign-assets
-                        Whether to created detached PGP signatures for the release assets; default: ``--no-sign-assets``.

-                        This option can be set via the configuration file.